jlento/bmacs/README.md

 # bmacs

-A simple framework for HPC software installs
+A simple framework for HPC software installs on Cray XC40.

 # TODO

-- environment modules
 - more package install scripts
+- other platforms